-All Mathematics 30-1 Diploma Examinations will be held secure until released to the public by the Minister.
+All Mathematics 30-1 diploma examinations will be held secure until released to the public by the Minister.
 No secure diploma examination is to be previewed, copied, or discussed.
-For the January and June 2016 examinations, teachers will be allowed access to a Teacher Perusal Copy for review purposes one hour after the examination has started.
+For the January and June 2017 examinations, teachers will be allowed access to a Teacher Perusal Copy for review purposes 1 hour after the examination has started.

-For more information about teacher perusal copies and examination security, please refer to the General Information Bulletin on the Alberta Education website at education.alberta.ca under Security & Examination Rules.
+For more information about teacher perusal copies and examination security, please refer to the General Information Bulletin on the Alberta Education website under Security & Examination Rules.